Denver Premises Liability Attorneys

 Results

-In the last ten years, we've recovered $50 million on behalf of our clients.
-Our motto is simple - You do what you need to do physically recover, and we'll handle the rest.
+In the last ten years, we've recovered $75 million on behalf of our clients.
+Our motto is simple - our clients focus on recovering, while we handle the rest.

 At the Tenge Law Firm LLC, we feel a profound responsibility to ensure our client’s physical and emotional well being during one of the worst times of their life.
 We've put together a page of resources to help you gain legal expertise and education about the law.

-How to Determine Liability
+How to Determine Liability Under Colorado Law

 - Invitee: An invitee is someone who has been invited—either directly or indirectly—to the property; patrons of a restaurant, shop, or other place of business are classified as invitees.
 Property owners have a duty to exercise reasonable care to keep their premises safe and prevent invitees from injuring themselves on the property.